Conservation (Fire) Camps

 - Chino Hills State Park: Fuel break maintenance, vegetation management, trail maintenance and repair, tree felling/trimming & road/drainage repair at creek crossings and drainage aprons; using various methods such as the use of hand tools, chainsaws and other mechanized equipment.

-- Stark Clean-Up, CDC&R: The closure of the facility from DJJ has resulted in the need to maintain the facility.
-The crews are needed to collect and remove trash and debris.
+- Stark Clean-Up, CDC&R: The transition of the facility from DJJ to DAI has resulted in the need to clean up the facility.
+The work is requested in the shops, classrooms, and out building areas.
+The crew(s) is needed to collect and remove trash and debris as well as the collection and staging of the remaining assets (furniture, tools, equipment, etc.) for review, inventory, and palletizing for transfer to other facilities.
 Some of the areas behind the buildings in these sectors may need weed abated.
 This work in needed to remove trash that will attract rodents and loose articles that would increase the risk for fire.
 There are also tools that need to be collected and secured as they present a security risk.

 - Devore: General maintenance around fire station during winter months when station is not in use.
 Various jobs to include but not limited to small construction, weed abatement, perimeter clean-up, and fuels reduction.